aristanetworks/avd/ansible_collections/arista/avd/roles/deploy_to_cv/README.md

 1. Create a workspace.
 2. Push all configurations and tags.
+3. Unassign tags
-3. Build and submit the Workspace.
+4. Build and submit the Workspace.
-4. Leave any created Change Control in `pending approval` state.
+5. Leave any created Change Control in `pending approval` state.

+!!! warning
+    When deploying CloudVision Tag assignments, the builtin behavior is to unassign any other tags with the same labels but different values.
+This is not configurable.

+    It is possible to assign _any_ other tag from the devices by setting `cv_strict_tags: true`.
+    This may remove tags used for studios and other things, so this is *not* recommended.

 These settings allow modifying the default behavior as needed.
 The values below are the default values.